Blog

 Best/Base/Worst Case Scenarios

-Set a base forecast at 60% confidence level: aggressive but achievable.
+Set a base forecast at a 60% confidence level: aggressive but achievable.
 Best case adds 20% revenue to base plan assumptions.
-Worst case targets 90% confidence level: subtract 20% from base revenue plan.
+Worst case targets a 90% confidence level: subtract 20% from base revenue plan.

 Example: Modeling a Sales Hire